ufo-github/ponyfoo/posts/paqui.md

 The four options which might be unclear at this point are: `transform`, `transport`, `pm`, and `license`.
 In the case of the last one, I decided not to make licesing extendable.
 At this point you can pick one of: [Apache](http://choosealicense.com/licenses/apache/ "Apache v2 License on ChooseALicense.com"), [GPL](http://choosealicense.com/licenses/gpl-v3/ "GPL v3 License on ChooseALicense.com"), or [MIT](http://choosealicense.com/licenses/mit/ "MIT License on ChooseALicense.com").
 If you'd like to pick another license from Paqui, you're welcome to [open a pull request](https://github.com/bevacqua/paqui/pulls/ "Pull Requests on Paqui") with more templates.

 ## Extending Paqui

+The three remaning options are _extendable_.
+The `transform` extensions govern _how your project is compiled_.
+These can be chained, and each transformer's output is piped onto the next one.
+By default, Paqui projects are compiled using the `universal` and `banner` extensions.
+The former wraps our code in a UMD definition, using Browserify.
+Then, `banner` prepends a comment with author information, such as the version number, license type, or package name.

   [1]: http://i.imgur.com/XAlzQ8V.png "Creating the repository on GitHub"
   [2]: http://i.imgur.com/i0grZjO.png "Initializing a component with Paqui"